numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

   ```
 **28. What is exception?**

   In Java, an exception is an object.
-Exceptions are created when abnormal situations are arisen in our program.
+Exceptions are created when abnormal situations have arisen in our program.
 Exceptions can be created by JVM or by our application code.
 Exception can be considered as a runtime error.
+Java has two ways to check exceptions.

+  * At the compilation: When your program calls a method that could throw a certain type of exception, Java will prevent a successful compilation until you handle that exception or specify that the caller method could throw an exception.
+This kind of exception is called a **checked exception**.
+For example: IOException

+  * At the runtime: there is a type of exception for which Java does not warn at the compilation.
+For that exception, you are free to handle it or not.
+But during the use of your application, that exception could be thrown.
+This kind of exception is called an **unchecked exception**.
+For example: NullPointerException

 **29. Automatic garbage collection**

   Automatic garbage collection is the process of looking at heap memory, identifying which objects are in use and which are not, and deleting the unused objects.
-An in use object, or a referenced object, means that some part of your program still maintains a pointer to that object.
+An in-use object, or a referenced object, means that some part of your program still maintains a pointer to that object.
 An unused object, or unreferenced object, is no longer referenced by any part of your program.
 So the memory used by an unreferenced object can be reclaimed.

   In a programming language like C, allocating and deallocating memory is a manual process.
 In Java, the process of deallocating memory is handled automatically by the garbage collector.

-**30. Possible ways to making object eligible for garbage
+**30. Possible ways to make objects eligible for garbage
 collection**

 Even though the programmer is not responsible for destroying useless objects it is highly recommended to make an object unreachable(thus eligible for Garbage Collector) if it is no longer required.